Rise Of Dark Stores: What They Are, Why They Matter & 10 Benefits

 Speed plus accuracy plus reliability creates a purchasing habit.
 And once that habit forms, it's remarkably sticky.

-The Real Challenge: Making a Dark Store Profitable
+The Real Challenge of Making a Dark Store Profitable

 Benefits are real.
 But they don't materialize automatically.
 Let me share what the data actually shows about making this work.